zimolzak/birthday-party/list.md

   Adidas.
 The kind I like are often sold as "golf performance wicking something something."

+- **Tie clip,** a cool, classy style, so my tie doesn't flop forward and drag on things if I bend over.
+Doesn't have to be literally made of a precious metal.
+Don't get the kind with a pin that pierces through things.
+Style ideas: fun but subtle pattern, texture, my monogram, anchor, key, rod of Asclepius, frieze pattern (do an image search for 'frieze pattern').

 ## Other

 - Video games for PS5